alonitzhaky/iretro/README.md

 Now, it's possible.

 # Introduction
 The iRetro Store is a concept website that sells framed, taken apart iPhones.
-The website is built using a combination of Django (a Python web framework) and React-Typescript (a JavaScript library for building user interfaces), and uses several other technologies, including Django Rest Framework API, React-Redux, PostgreSQL, and JWT.
+The website is built using a combination of Django (a Python web framework) and React-Typescript (a JavaScript library for building user interfaces), and uses several other technologies, including Django Rest Framework API, React-Redux, SQLite3, and JWT.
 The website features a login/register system, an active cart, PayPal checkout API, and an admin panel using Django Administration.
 The source code for the website is available on GitHub and can be installed on a local machine by following the step-by-step tutorial in the readme file.

 # Technologies Used
 - Django
 - Django Rest Framework API
 - React-Typescript
 - React-Redux
-- PostgreSQL
 - JWT

 # Pre-requisites